bottenderjs/bottenderjs.github.io/content/docs/Guides-State.md

 ### bot.setInitialState(Object)

-To set the initial state of conversation.
+To set the initial state of the conversation.

 ### context.state